nipy/nipype/doc/interfaces.rst

 Interfaces
 ----------
-An index of all nipype interfaces is found belows.
+An index of all nipype interfaces is found below.
 Nipype provides some *in-house* interfaces to help with workflow management tasks, basic image manipulations, and filesystem/storage
 interfaces: